lrotermund/blog/content/data-protection.md

-If you believe that the processing of your data violates data protection law or your data protection claims have otherwise been violated in any way, you can complain to us at lukas.rotermund@live.de or the data protection authority.
+If you believe that the processing of your data violates data protection law or your data protection claims have otherwise been violated in any way, you can complain to us at lukas.rotermund[at]live.de or the data protection authority.

 ## Datenschutzerklärung [german version]